 As an international shareowner, there are additional considerations that may apply to you.

-Please reference the International Team Members’ W-8 User Guide to complete this task.
+Please reference the International Employee W-8 User Guide to complete this task.

-Have your Foreign Tax ID number available; most non-US team members must provide a Foreign Tax ID on the tax certification form.
+Have your Foreign Tax ID number available; most non-US employees must provide a Foreign Tax ID on the tax certification form.
 This identification number was issued by your country of tax jurisdiction (generally the country of your citizenship).

-If you decide to sell your shares through EQ or if you receive any dividend payments, submitting a properly completed tax form will document your tax residency status and allow you to receive the proper tax treatment.
+If you decide to sell your shares through EQ or if you receive any dividend payments (check, ACH, dividend reinvestment, or wire transfer), submitting a properly completed tax form will document your tax residency status and allow you to receive the proper tax treatment.

 If you have an existing account with EQ that has a valid Form W-8BEN on file, no further action is needed.
 Generally, a Form W-8BEN is valid until the end of the third calendar year following the year in which it was signed.